 Corporate accelerators (CAs) are emerging vehicles for corporate-startup engagements utilized by large organizations to engage with startups to accomplish their open innovation goals.
 CAs enable established companies to be more entrepreneurial and accelerate the results of their innovation funnel.
-This article outlines how CAs work by delving into the motivations, team composition, duration, mode, startup selection procedure, program stage, external partners, and industry considerations.
-We suggest a comprehensive definition of CA programs that accurately reflects the reality of CA programs.
+This article outlines how CAs work by

-#375 Does the implementation of physical Author(s): Rahul Kumar
+#375 Does the implementation of physical settlement enhance the informativeness Author(s): Rahul Kumar of the market?

-settlement enhance the informativeness

-of the market?
 Evidence from India.